 Artist Model At The Music Zoo

 Buy ESP online now from The Music Zoo!
 We have a great selection of guitar gear available in our Artist Model product collection.
 Awesome customer service and secure checkout are always included with your ESP purchase.
+Everything you see here is available at our Long Island guitar store.
+Visit our shop in Farmingdale, New York for an amazing guitar buying experience.

 At The Music Zoo, we are proud to have one of the largest selections of artist model guitars on the planet!
 Artist model guitars are always recipes for success - they benefit not only the artist but also the manufacturer, and provide endless inspiration for both the budding player and professional.
 Even if you aren't looking to cop that exact Eric Clapton Strat tone and feel, artist model instrument designs are often unique, and still stand on their own regardless of their signature status.
 May we remind you, no one refuses to play a "Les Paul" because they didn't like Les!